AsRaNi1/live-cctv/README.md

 ## About The Project

 Aim and Description of project:
-The project aims at storing only relevant data in a CCTV camera (in this case a traffic camera) to prevent storage loss and also detects the object that is causing the change in a frame.
+The project aims at storing only relevant data in a CCTV camera (in this case a traffic camera) to prevent storage loss and also detects the object that is causing the change in a frame and classifies them

 ### Tech Stack
 The project uses: